Accommodation in Dorset

 Poole’s traditional working Quay is the gateway to its stunning harbour and islands.
 A great place to sit back and relax in one of the many cafés and bars on the waterside, watching ships, fishing boats and luxury Sunseeker yachts leave the harbour.
 You could also hop on a Condor Ferry from the nearby port for a day trip to Guernsey.

-Just a short walk from Poole Quay is beautiful Poole Park, offering activities for everyone including water sports on the lake, crazy golf, Poole Park railway, soft play, ice rink and play areas.
+Just a short walk from Poole Quay is beautiful Poole Park, offering activities for everyone including water sports on the lake, crazy golf, Poole Park railway, indoor soft play and two children's playgrounds.
+Occasionally you might see a cricket match on the green or the model yacht club driving their boats on the boating lake.

-Sports lovers will not be disappointed, have a night out with friends at the greyhound racing track or get the adrenaline going watching the Poole Pirates speedway both at Poole Stadium in the Town Centre.
+Sports lovers will not be disappointed - get the adrenaline going watching the Poole Pirates speedway at Poole Stadium near the Town Centre.

 And just outside the town is Tower Park Entertainment Centre - with ten pin bowling, American Pool, Cineworld Cinema, Gala Bingo, Splashdown Waterpark and a whole load of restaurants.
-It's family fun all round.
+It's family fun all round, with the added bonus of free parking.

-Poole Harbour is the second largest natural harbour in the world (Sydney, Australia being the largest).
+Poole Harbour is the second largest natural harbour in the world (Sydney in Australia being the largest).

-Poole Quay Boat Haven is a modern, purpose built haven, conveniently situated at the eastern end of Poole Town Quay, comprising of 125 fully serviced berths for visitors, with modern facilities available on the quay and the restaurants, bars and town within walking distance.
+Poole Quay Boat Haven is a modern, purpose built mooring.
+Conveniently situated at the eastern end of Poole Town Quay, comprising of 125 fully serviced berths for visitors, with modern facilities available on the quay and the restaurants, bars and town within walking distance.

 You can travel around Poole Harbour and beyond on the Purbeck Breezer buses, which are open top during the summer months.
 You'll get great views from the top deck across the harbour, so just sit back while someone else does the driving.